Bring Boreas Leadership Programming to Your Organization

 Find Out More

 Interested in bringing Boreas to your organization?
+Our workshop rates range from $1000-$1700 for clients within the University of Minnesota system, and $1600-$2500 (plus travel) for other organizations.
 Contact Kristi Kremers, Director of Graduate & Faculty Leadership Programs to start the conversation.

 What are Boreas workshops?

 The Boreas Leadership Program trains and develops the next generation of world changers to catalyze social and environmental solutions.
 As a co-curricular program designed and developed for graduate students, workshops are a foundational aspect of Boreas programming and outreach.
 Our workshops develop a range of leadership skills and perspectives, and they can be offered individually or as a complete series.

 Boreas offers 16 workshops in the areas of communications & media, public skills, integrative leadership, systems thinking & tools, and vision & impact.
 Our vision and impact offerings are currently being piloted and tested and will be offered at a later date.

 Boreas communications and media workshops help prepare participants to communicate complex interdisciplinary issues using experiential activities.

 Learn presentation design and delivery best practices.
 Explore presenting to scientific and general audiences.
 Improve one of your own presentations.